MicrosoftDocs/msteams-docs/msteams-platform/graph-api/send-activity-feed-notification.md

 ### Install the Teams app

-Teams apps can be installed in a team, a chat, or for a user personally, and can be distributed in multiple ways.
+Teams apps must be installed in a team, chat, or for a user in personal scope for users to receive activity feed notifications.
 For details, see [Teams app distribution methods](/microsoftteams/platform/concepts/deploy-and-publish/overview).
 Typically, [sideloading](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) is preferred for development purposes.
 After development, you can choose the right distribution method based on whether you want to distribute to one tenant or to all tenants.

 You can also use [Teams app installation](/graph/api/resources/teamsappinstallation) APIs to manage Teams app installations.